United Beyond Boundaries: History

 Prior to the 2019 Polish parliamentary election, a number of former Self-Defence of the Republic of Poland activists, among others, became associated with AZER.
 The election staff included leaders of the Slavic Union and the Patriotic Party of Poland and Polonia, as well as the director of the parliamentary office of Janusz Sanocki (head of the Restore the Law circle).
 Activists of the former electoral committee Polskie Rodziny Razem (originating from League of Polish Families) also became associated with the party.
-Also cooperating with AZER were Stronnictwo Narodowe im.
-Dmowskiego Romana and Piast - Jedność Myśli Europejskich Narodów, as well as former leaders of Polska Patriotyczna.
+Also cooperating with AZER were Roman Dmowski's National Party and Piast - Jedność Myśli Europejskich Narodów, as well as former leaders of Polska Patriotyczna.

 In the elections, AZER registered lists for the Sejm of Poland in three districts.
 In the Konin district, the list was opened by Zdzisław Jankowski (former Self-Defence of the Republic of Poland MP, one of the leaders of the Slavic Union and Patriotic Poland), and in 2nd place was Piast-JMEN president Eugeniusz Maciejewski.
 In the Białystok district, the list was opened by Mirosław Basiewicz, with members of Samoobrona and WiS among others.
 In the Siedlce district, the list was opened by Adam Bednarczyk of Organisation of the Polish Nation - Polish League, it also included, among others, a member of Stronnictwo Pracy.
 In the remaining districts, the party gave its support to Confederation Liberty and Independence.
 The party explained that Confederation gave AZER a promise to fight for the abolition of the tax on pensions.
 In the elections, the AZER committee received 5448 votes (0.03% nationally, placing it penultimate, 9th among all committees), coming last in all three districts.
 It won 0.64% of the vote in Konin, and just over 0.3% in others.

 In the 2020 Polish presidential election, the party's candidate was supposed to be Kajetan Pyrzyński, but he failed to collect the required number of signatures, and after the ballot failed to appoint a committee in the 2020 Polish presidential election.

 On 22 February 2022, numerous organisations, led by AZER, signed a declaration regarding the establishment of a joint committee, United Beyond Divisions, in the 2023 Polish parliamentary election.
-Among the signatories were political parties (WiS, SPPiP, SN im.
-Dmowski Roman, Stronnictwo "Piast", Wspólnie dla Zdrowia and Awakened Consumers) and a number of other organisations (including National Union of Farmers, Circles and Agricultural Organisations led by Władysław Serafin, former MP of the Polish People's Party).
+Among the signatories were political parties (WiS, SPPiP, Roman Dmowski's National Party, Stronnictwo "Piast", Wspólnie dla Zdrowia and Awakened Consumers) and a number of other organisations (including National Union of Farmers, Circles and Agricultural Organisations led by Władysław Serafin, former MP of the Polish People's Party).